omnes-ludunt/dfdl/README.md

 # dfdl.py - Dwarf Fortress Starter Pack generator for Mac, running in Python

-The Lazy Mac Pack seems to have broken with later mac OS updates, and dfdl has ruby versioning and html parsing issues now, so I decided to generate a python-based lazy newb pack generator, which should hopefully be more future-proof.
+A python-based lazy newb pack generator, which should hopefully be somewhat future-proof.
 I started by converting Juan Pumarino's ruby-based script (https://github.com/jipumarino/dfdl), and have reduced the dependencies to just base python 3.6+ and relevant command line utilities everyone should